FantasticDoodle/i3Config/README.md

   5. download a wallpaper (lmao): use trusted source such as r/wallpapers or KDE wallpaper getter (images can be found at /home/user/.local/share/wallpapers)

+## Or alternitavley:
-## Or alternitavley copy the contents of the Prequisites file in the code section and put that in a file by running:
+copy the contents of the Prequisites file, located in ```github.com/FantasticDoodle/i3Config/Scripts/Prequisites``` and put that in a file by running:
   ```
   nano (filename).sh
   ```